Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Experiments

 \section{Experiments}

 The proposed regularization for smoothed vector quantization was benchmarked on two tasks: discrete autoencoding (\textsection\ref{sec:ae}) and contrastive learning (\textsection\ref{sec:wav2vec2}).
-The Python code used for these experiments will be published when this manuscript is accepted for a journal/conference.
+The Python code used for these experiments will be published once this study is accepted.